PlacesSkip to the content

 Braxton Beacham Sr.

-Born in Dublin, Georgia, in 1864, Braxton Beacham moved to Florida in 1883, first settling in Maitland and then a year later, moving to Orlando.
-He first found work in a dry goods store as a clerk, but later set his eyes on something bigger: local real estate.
-At one point in time, Mr. Beacham owned 150,000 acres of timber land, 500 acres of orange groves spread out over Orange and Seminole counties, and a farm in Alachua county at which he raised pigs.
-Braxton Beacham also served as the 18th Mayor of Orlando from 1906 – 1907.
-However, today, he is probably most well known for the venue that still bears his name, the Beacham Theatre.
+Braxton Beacham was born in Dublin, Georgia in 1864 and moved to Florida in 1883.
+He first settled in Maitland, and a year later, he moved to Orlando, where he found work as a dry goods clerk.
+However, he soon set his eyes on something much bigger: local real estate, purchasing 150,000 acres of timber land, 500 acres of orange groves across Orange and Seminole counties and a pig farm in Alachua County.
+Beacham did not solely own land in the Central Florida area, he also served as the 18th Mayor of Orlando from 1906 – 1907.

 Braxton Beacham, mentioned in the May 21, 1921 issue of Motion Picture News